The Real Housewives of Sydney: 2017: Original series

-Season 2–present: Rebooted series
+2023–2025: Rebooted series

 On 28 April 2023, a 10-part revival of the series was announced to stream exclusively on Binge.
 In August 2023, Binge confirmed the cast with Marsh and O'Neil returning to the series, joined by new housewives Kate Adams, Terry Biviano, Caroline Gaultier, Victoria Montano, and Sally Obermeder.
 The season premiered on 10 October 2023.
 A reunion special was announced on 28 November 2023, with comedian Joel Creasey set as host.
 O'Neil was not in attendance due to a family commitment.

 In February 2024, a third season was reported to be in development.
 On 28 April 2024, it was announced that the series had been renewed for a third season, set to air in 2024.
 On 17 October 2024, the Foxtel Group confirmed the third season would now premiere in 2025, with first look footage confirming the entire returning cast, joined by new housewife Martine Chippendale.

 Production on the third season was interrupted multiple times.
 In May 2024, Marsh, O'Neill and another cast member reportedly threatened to quit, after objecting to Biviano returning to the series midway of filming.
 In December 2024, reports of an alleged physical altercation saw production abandon filming.
 Unedited rushes were subsequently sent to NBCUniversal, owner of Matchbox Pictures, following complaints from several cast members.
 A reunion special hosted by Osher Günsberg was filmed, with O’Neil again not in attendance, instead appearing from a remote location.
 The third season premiered on 25 February 2025.
 Jackie Gillies of The Real Housewives of Melbourne made a guest appearance during the fourth and fifth episodes, and additionally the reunion.

 In May 2025, O'Neil announced her departure from the show after three seasons.
-In July 2025, Marsh revealed to The Courier-Mail she had also departed the series after three seasons.
-As of August 2025, a decision on a fourth season was still undecided by Binge.
-In September 2025, the series was absent from Foxtel's 2026 Upfronts slate.
+In August 2025, a decision on a fourth season was still undecided by Binge.
+In September 2025, the series was absent from Foxtel's 2026 Upfronts slate and was not renewed for a fourth season.
+On 17 February 2026, Universal International Studios announced that Matchbox Pictures would cease operations in Australia.